Joshuaweg/Firelens/README.md

     run the 'command pip install -r requirements.txt' to install dependencies

 When that is all done, you can run the project with 'python ImageDetectionClassifier.py'

+to you tensorboard run the following command

+   tensorboard --logdir=runs